hubmapconsortium/ingest-validation-tools/docs/af/README.md

 | required | `True` |

 ### `resolution_x_unit`
-The unit of measurement of width of a pixel.
+The unit of measurement of the width of a pixel.

 | constraint | value |
 | --- | --- |